Video SEO Strategy - A Complete Guide

-Video SEO - Two Strategies
+Video SEO Strategy in a Nutshell - Two Options

 There are two completely different ways to get organic traffic to your videos.
-If you’re positioned correctly, you can potentially get traffic from both.
+If you’re positioned correctly, you can potentially get traffic from both:

-The first place to get traffic is on YouTube itself.
+The first place to get online traffic is on YouTube itself.
 Simply speaking, YouTube is a search engine that has its own algorithms not entirely unlike Google.

 This means you need to optimize your videos for the YouTube search engine.
-These optimizations should be built into your video creation process.
+These optimizations should be built into your digital video creation process.

-Video on the Google SERPs
+Video on the Google Search Results

 To do that you’ll need to have a research process.

 I’ll be showing you how you can do this using some online research tools most of which are free.